oneblink/sdk-dotnet/docs/jobs-client.md

 string externalId = "MY_EXTERNAL_ID";

 // Construct the Job object
-OneBlink.SDK.Model.Job job = new Job(jobDetail, formId, username, externalId);
+OneBlink.SDK.Model.Job job = new OneBlink.SDK.Model.Job(username, jobDetail, formId, externalId);

 // "Pre fill data" - key/value object matching the fields in the form that the job is being created for MyPreFillDataType preFillData = new MyPreFillDataType();